daviddalpiaz/website/content/home/teaching.md

 +++

-I am a teaching instructor for the following courses at University X:
+I teach the following courses at the University of Illinois at Urbana-Champaign:

 - STAT 212: Biostatistics
 - STAT 400: Statistics and Probability I